therealnoof/terraform-aws-sslo/README.md

 The Inspection device is a Linux host with Snort installed.
 Snort is not configured but it will bootstrap with appropriate routing and IP forwarding so that packets traverse the inspection zone and re-enter the SSLO DMZ2 interface.

+There are static IP addresses hard coded for ease of demo at the moment.
+The outputs at the completion of the Terraform will help with IP understanding.

+The VIP address is 10.0.2.200

 Prereqs:

 1. Terraform >= v.0.14.5